b4stet/py_aqua/readme.md

 - for a given table, column IDs must be unique

 ## Gap analysis config
-Gap analysis report contains a `summary` chapter, then one for each category, and finally an appendix grouping user answers.
+Gap analysis report contains a `summary` chapter, then one for each category, and finally an appendix reproducing user answers.

 ### Scoring
 Several plots are built from scores:
 - Final and category grades
 - Grades distribution per category
 - Grades distribution per sections
+- Items distribution per status, as whole
 - In each category, item distribution per status

 Each score comes from the sum of `priority x item_score` for category/section scores, and sum of `priority x category_score` for the final score.